-Course lecturer Shahnaz Burhan Ali (BSc.
-MSc.)
-Contact Shahnaz.ali@su.edu.krd Tel; (+964 750 4762812) Teacher's academic Shahnaz B. Ali Profile I graduated from Salahaddin University in (2005) working as an assistant biologist for three years in various Labs.
-A member of the Biological syndicate in 2006.
-In 2011, I finished my MSc degree in medical microbiology (Participating in teaching method training) and then started as an assistant lecturer in 2012 I was taught practical general botany, practical immunology, and sewage and soil microbiology and finally start teaching medical bacteriology in 2016 until the recent time.
-Course Objectives Learning methods of identification (staining, culturing on different media, biochemical tests) of medically important pathogenic bacteria.
-Dealing, Collection and lab diagnosis of medical specimens like urine, blood, sputum, CSF, and other specimens from different infectious diseases.
-Testing the effect of many antibacterial drugs to detect the most effective drug in the treatment of infectious diseases.
-Intended Learning Outcomes Upon completion of this course students should be able to: Learn isolation and identification of different pathogenic bacteria.
-Apply appropriate microbiology laboratory techniques, methodologies, instruments and equipment following the current laboratory safet protocol.
-Develop diagnostic skills, including the use and interpretation of laboratory tests in the diagnosis of infectious diseases.
-Calculate, record, and report clinical microbiolo results regarding pathogenic bacteria's culture ar antibiotic sensitivity.
-Student's Attendance at the lab on time.
-Obligation and Safety Procedures Preparation for a sudden exam for the previous lab (quiz) Wearing lab coat and gloves.
-Sterilizing equipment and materials.
-Disinfecting work areas before and after use.
-Washing hands before leaving the laboratory.
-Never pipette by mouth.
-Smoking, eating or drinking in the lab and storing food in areas where microorganisms are stored aren't allowable.
-Everything should be labelled clearly.
-Long hair should be secured behind your head to minimize fire hazards or contamination of experiment Wiping and cleaning the lenses of the microscope before putting them away is necessary.
-Appropriate tissue paper and cleaning solution are used for this purpose.
-Contaminated pipettes were never placed on the bench top.
-Contaminated cultures, glassware, pipettes, tubes, or slides are never discarded in the waste baske Contaminated liquids or liquid cultures are never discarded in the sink.
+- Attendance to the lab on time. - Preparation for a sudden exam for the previous lab (quiz) - Wearing lab coat and gloves. - Sterilizing equipment and materials. - Disinfecting work areas before and after use. - Washing hands before leaving the laboratory. - Never pipette by mouth. - Smoking, eating or drinking in the lab and storing food in areas where microorganisms are stored aren't allowable. - Everything should be labelled clearly. - Long hair should be secured behind your head to minimize fire hazards or contamination of experiments. - Wiping and cleaning the lenses of the microscope before putting them away is necessary.
+Appropriate tissue paper and cleaning solution are used for this purpose. - Contaminated pipettes were never placed on the bench top.
+Contaminated cultures, glassware, pipettes, tubes, or slides are never discarded in the waste basket.
+Contaminated liquids or liquid cultures are never discarded in the sink.
 Removing specimens, cultures, or equipment from the laboratory is not allowed under any circumstances.
 At the start and end of each laboratory session, students should clean their assigned bench-top area with a disinfectant solution provided.
 Keeping a complete record of all your experiments, and answering all questions at the end of each exercise.
 If you are injured in the laboratory, immediately contact your course instructor or TA.
-Forms of teaching The class is presented using lecture/discussion, PowerPoint presentations, Whiteboard and paper printing, also uses slides either prepared by the students themselves or previously prepared slides (by the company) for explaining the microorganisms.
+Forms of teaching The class is presented by means of lecture/discussion, PowerPoint presentations, Whiteboard and paper printing, also we use slides either prepared by the students themselves or previously prepared slides (by the company) for explaining the microorganisms.
 Outcome Assessment Strategies Assessment methods may include written and practical examinations, homework assignments and discussion activities.
 Student knowledge application, laboratory performance, problem-solving skills, punctuality and attendance, participation, and communication skills are assessed in each laboratory.
 Examinations and Grading Two practical examinations will carry out during the course besides the assignments Practical examination: 30% Attendance and assignments: 5%